woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Notice too that at no time is the wave actually separate from the ocean.
 Indeed, even to call it a “wave” separates it in our minds, but in fact there is only the ocean.
 Even if the wave thinks it is separate, it is not.
 The attempt to survive perpetuates its sense of separateness, but actually it is never separate.There is only the ocean, evolving and changing its form on the surface, yet remaining always the same.

-Actually, the only problem the wave has is that it is trying to solve a problem. **The moment it gives up its problem of survival it is at the level of ocean, where there is no problem of any kind.** At that level there is only the serenity and bliss of existence itself.
+Actually, the only problem the wave has is that it is trying to solve a problem. <font color=red>The moment it gives up its problem of survival it is at the level of ocean</font>, where there is no problem of any kind.
+At that level there is only the serenity and bliss of existence itself.

 ```
 及吾无身，吾有何患？
 廓然而大公，物来而顺应。
 ```

-The wave is already the ocean; it doesn't have to achieve anything in order to become the ocean.
+**The wave is already the ocean; it doesn't have to achieve anything in order to become the ocean.
 It already is that.
 Its only problem is its illusion that it has to achieve something,that it has to get some where, that it has to make its way, that it has to survive.
 The shift from the level of wave to the level of ocean can come in an instant; it takes no time because nothing has to be changed or achieved.
-Everything is already in place except for the wave dropping its cherished illusion of being separate.
+Everything is already in place except for the wave dropping its cherished illusion of being separate.**

-But notice that the wave itself cannot drop this illusion of separateness.
+But notice that <font color=red>the wave itself cannot drop this illusion of separateness</font>.
 Separateness is how it conceives of its existence; how can it drop itself?
 Similarly, the mind feels separate and will always feel separate; that is its nature.
 Separateness is its very existence; it cannot see through itself.

-But if the mind somehow disappears then there is no problem.
+But <font color=red>if the mind somehow disappears then there is no problem</font>.
 Then Being, Existence shines forth from that empty vessel, It experiences itself without any impediment from the mind.
 It was always there.
 When the mind is gone, Being is.It is there automatically since it was never not there.

 ```
 无名关照
 ```

 An analogy can be used of a lamp encased in mud.
-The light is there but it cannot be seen, cannot be experienced because of the mud blocking it.
-Remove that mud, and the light that was always there is revealed.
+The light is there but it cannot be seen, cannot be experienced because of the mud blocking it. <font color=red>Remove that mud, and the light that was always there is revealed</font>.

 Another analogy is of the sun shining on a cloudy day.If clouds cover the sky then the sun cannot be seen, yet it is still there.
 This is our situation.
 Those clouds are thoughts,stories, tapes.
 Let one cloud be removed and the sun can be seen a little.
 Let another be removed and the sun can be seen a little more.

 The sun is then seen through the gaps, just as Being or Existence is experienced through gaps in the thoughts/tapes of the mind.
 As more gaps open up and the Mystery is more available, it can be said — in a manner of speaking — that the Self awakens.
 But the mind itself cannot open up the gaps, as any attempt to do so would be just another tape, just another cloud in the way.

 To say that Being or the Self awakens is perhaps to give the impression that there is a separate being or self in each person.
-But no, only minds are separate; that is why they're an illusion.
-Being is always One. **Putting it another way, my true self and your true self are the same self.
+But no, <font color=red>only minds are separate</font>; that is why they're an illusion. <font color=red>Being is always One</font>. **Putting it another way, my true self and your true self are the same self.
 There is only one Self, one Being, one Existence, one Ocean.** In the Upanishads it is said that At man is Brahman — **the individual soul is the Existence, is the totality.
 There is only the One.**

 ```
 人同此心，心同此理。